 Jenna starts the search.

-Another great day out, and I'd added a few more sightings to my ongoing list!
+Another great day out, filled with butterflies, moths, and damselflies—adding a few more sightings to my ever-growing list.

 No comments: